 In cases where different departments of the same local authority choose to adopt different approaches under this proposal (current and new arrangement), it would be difficult to split the data between the departments due to having a single inventory.

-In cases where the customer requests data from the meter administrator, this would require manual processes to split the data and this is an additional administrative burden.
+In cases where the customer requests data from the Meter Administrator, this would require manual processes to split the data and this is an additional administrative burden.

 There will be cost consequences in terms of the administration burden and IT systems changes, in terms of identifying, delinking and reassigning data from the D0314 flow to the new LLFCs in order to bill correctly in the new arrangement.